PacktPublishing/Simplifying-3D-Printing-with-OpenSCAD/README.md

-# Kick-Start-3D-Printing-with-OpenSCAD
+# Simplifying 3D Printing with OpenSCAD
-Kick Start 3D Printing with OpenSCAD, published by Packt
+Simplifying 3D Printing with OpenSCAD, published by Packt